OrchardCMSIndia/Orchard-1.9-Course/course syllabus.md

 # Upgrading an Orchard website

-- Creating a Custom Website Recipe
+- Upgrading a site to new version of Orchard
+- Migrating from SQL CE to SQL Express or SQL Server

 # Deploying Orchard to a Hosting Server

 - Setting up a Machine Key
+- Deploying an Orchard site using WebDeploy in WebMatrix
-- Creating a website using Recipes
+- Creating a website using Recipes on a production server
-- Deploying Orchard to Azure Websites
+- Deploying Orchard site to Azure Websites
+- Recovering admin Password in Orchard
+- Making an Orchard site offline

 # Contributing to Documentation & Orchard Source Code in GitHub

 - Contributing patches to documentation
 - Contributing to Orchard Source Code in GitHub

-Total - 100 Videos to record
+Total - 100+ Videos to record